ronkuijpers/Wordclock/README.md

 ## Grid Variants

 The firmware supports multiple LED-letter layouts.
-Each variant is defined in `src/grid_layout.cpp`.
-To add or adjust a layout, duplicate one of the placeholder blocks in that file and update the letter rows, word positions, and minute LED indices.
+Each variant is defined in `src/grid_layout.cpp` and uses a language/version code such as `NL_V1` or `EN_V1`.
+To add or adjust a layout, provide the letter rows, word positions, and minute LED indices for the relevant variant.
 The active variant is stored in NVS and can be selected via the admin UI (`/admin`) or programmatically with `displaySettings.setGridVariant(...)`.

 ## Todo's & Roadmap